Shiigu/RogueCustoms/README.md

 Its fields are:
 - `Id`: The faction's Id.
 - `Name`: The faction's name.
 Currently unused in the Console Client.
+Can be the name of a Key in the `Locales` Key-Pair section.
 - `Description`: Currently unused in the Console Client.
+Can be the name of a Key in the `Locales` Key-Pair section.
 - `AlliedWith`: An array of Ids of the Factions this is allied with.
 - `NeutralWith`: An array of Ids of the Factions this is neutral with.
 - `EnemyWith`: An array of Ids of the Factions this is enemies with.